 3. Service considerations

-When planning how to support IAPT patients via telephone and digital channels, providers should:
+When planning how to work in these new ways, providers should:

 3.1 Update protocols and processes

-Services may benefit from revisiting existing protocols, eg those for risk management, to ensure they are appropriate for a different modes of treatment delivery.
+Review existing protocols, eg those for risk management, to ensure they are appropriate for digital or telephone treatment.

-Consider putting in place clear inclusion/exclusion criteria for each of the modes offered.
+Consider clear inclusion/exclusion criteria for each of the modes your service will offer.

-Psychological wellbeing practitioners (PWPs) will need to consider provision to maintain case-management supervision remotely.
-This may mean:
+Psychological wellbeing practitioners (PWPs) will need to consider:

-identifying options for accessing the data management system from outside service premises, with due consideration to information governance requirements
+how to access the data management system from outside service premises, while adhering to information governance requirements.

-identifying ways to undertake case management that do not rely on the case management system, eg the PWP taking initial assessment data during session 1, then MDS scores each subsequent session, and remotely talking these through with their case management supervisor.
+how to undertake case management without the current case management system - eg the PWP taking initial assessment data during session 1, then MDS scores each subsequent session, and remotely talking these through with their case management supervisor.

-3.2 Deliver adequate staff training and support engagement
+3.2 Practical steps to deliver staff training and support engagement

 Work with staff to ensure there are clear lines of communication, especially if practitioners are working remotely.

-Develop operating instructions and guidance on using the chosen technologiesT and orain staff in the different modes of delivery.
+Develop instructions and guidance on how to use the chosen technologies.

+Train staff in these new modes of delivery.

-Deliver strong clinical leadership for the development of therapyusing methods other than face to facerequire whole service ‘buy-in’ via.
-When framed as a positive step, therapists will respond accordingly.
+Deliver strong clinical leadership for the development of remote therapy.
+When framed as a positive step, therapists are likely to respond positively.

 Familiarise service leads with the new NHSX guidance